 Beautiful limestone stalactites and stalagmites towering up to 65 feet fill this cave.
 There are also thousands of bats, swifts, and teakwood coffins (thought to have been carved 1,400 years ago by Lawa tribespeople).
 If you’re lucky enough to visit this cave during twilight, over the course of an hour, you’ll witness these thousands of animals swoop into the cave.

-Interesting fact: Tham Lod Cave is located on the outskirts of Pai, a idyllic no-cars allowed hippie town with a laidback atmosphere.
+Interesting fact: Tham Lod Cave is located on the outskirts of Pai, an idyllic no-cars allowed hippie town with a laidback atmosphere.

 Marble Caves, Patagonia

-Interesting fact: Only very small boats can enter the caves, and the combined estimated weight of the Marble Caves equal 5.5 billion tons.
+Interesting fact: Only very small boats can enter the caves, and the combined estimated weight of the Marble Caves equals 5.5 billion tons.

 Antelope Canyon in Arizona